 Future of Privacy Coins

 The next wave of crypto privacy includes zk-rollups, MimbleWimble, and zero-knowledge proofs, offering even better anonymity with faster speeds.
+However, governments are also creating privacy regulation frameworks, aiming to balance security and transparency.

 Conclusion